ShamSinha/Image-Recognition-Website/README.md

 ## Landmarks Recognition Model

-**These are the 30 landmarks that our Landmark recognition model written in Keras can recognise with 74.58% accuracy in validation set which comprise of 1770 images and 99.83% in training set which comprise of 4133 images.**
+**There are 30 landmarks that our Landmark recognition model written in Keras can recognise with 74.58% accuracy in validation set which comprise of 1770 images and 99.83% in training set which comprise of 4133 images.**